 Ordered by insurers and performed by doctors they’ve selected, IMEs are used to assess the extent of a worker’s injury or condition, often for the purpose of disputing treatment to reduce or deny benefits.

-If a doctor treating an injured worker determines that the injury has resulted in a permanent impairment, they'll assign the disability an IR.
-This rating can influence decisions regarding the amount of compensation a worker receives and how long they're eligible to get benefits.
+If a doctor treating an injured worker determines that the injury happened at work and has resulted in a permanent impairment, they’ll assign the disability an IR.
+This rating can influence decisions regarding the amount of compensation a worker receives and how long they’re eligible to get benefits.

 When a workers’ condition is determined by their doctor to have improved as much as can be expected, they’re found to have reached MMI.
 Once this happens, the worker can be evaluated for permanent disability and assigned an impairment rating (IR).